Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 ### Impact Results

 Finally, once the results are ready you can retrieve the results the `sessionID`.
 In this sample, it will write the results as a CSV to a file stream.
-To retrieve results, shown in `Line 13` using `getResults()` method on the session, using the `sessionID`.
+To retrieve results, call the `getResults()` method, as shown on `Line 13`, using the `sessionID`.

 ```{:.line-numbers}{:.language-java}
  private static SessionResult getImpactResults(NexosisClient client, UUID sessionID, String resultsFile) throws IOException, NexosisClientException {